How Do Wishes Granted To Very Sick Kids Affect Their Health?

 But verifying and quantifying those outcomes is difficult.

 "It's wonderful to have randomized controlled trials and measurable outcomes, but when you're looking at mind-body-spirit connection in medicine, we're not going to have the luxury of those outcomes," says Dr. James Fahner, a division chief for pediatric oncology at the Helen DeVos Children's Hospital in Grand Rapids, Mich.
-Though not involved in the study, Fahner is the immediate past chair of the Make-A -Wish America Medical Advisory Council.
+Though not involved in the study, Fahner is the immediate past chair of the Make-A-Wish America Medical Advisory Council.

 "I'm fundamentally a scientist, and I expect reasonable, reproducible metrics when I'm deciding on the validity of a particular cancer therapy, yet when I walk down the hall in that same clinic and see a child who has just returned from a wish, I see positive impacts like stronger adherence to therapy, family resiliency and hopefulness in the child," Fahner says.
 "The connection of mind-body-spirit can be hugely important, especially in a child going through such a rigorous and long therapy."